Test Deployment Overview

 Smart device host.
 Select this host when you run tests, such as smart device unit tests, that must run on a smart device or emulator.
 For more information, see Overview of Smart Device Unit Tests.

-For information about how to select a test host, see How to: Specify a Test Run Configuration.
+For information about how to select a test host, see How to: Specify Test Settings from Microsoft Visual Studio.

 The following problems can cause files not to be deployed:

 File not found.
 If you specified the file by using an absolute path, make sure that the path exists.
 Also, make sure that you checked the file into source control by using an absolute path.